SAP/spartacus-docs/_pages/dev/components/banner-component.md

 - `SimpleBannerComponent`
 - `SimpleResponsiveBannerComponent`

-There is also a `RotatingImagesComponent`, which renders one or multiple instances of `BannerComponent` in a carousel.
+There is also a `RotatingImagesComponent`, which is a so-called container component.
+A container component holds multiple components.
+The `RotatingImagesComponent` is used to render multiple `BannerComponent` components in a carousel.

 The different banner component types have been created for historical reasons, but there is not much to distinguish them anymore: in Spartacus, there is only component implementation for banners.
-Spartacus always renders banners using adaptive and responsive features to render the optimal image for the given device.
+Spartacus renders the banner media using the media component, which includes lazy loading and loading specific media for specific dimensions.
+For more information, see [Media Component]({{ site.baseurl }}{% link _pages/dev/components/shared-components/media-component.md %}).

 The CMS banner component is mapped to the Spartacus implementation as follows: